-- 1. Your Group's eligibility requirements that we have approved (your Group is required to inform Subscribers of the Group's eligibility requirements) and meet the Subscriber or Dependent eligibility requirements below. - 2.
-Live or work in our Service Area (our Service Area is described in the Important Terms You
+1. Your Group's eligibility requirements that we have approved (your Group is required to inform Subscribers of the Group's eligibility requirements) and meet the Subscriber or Dependent eligibility requirements below.

-Should Know section).
-However, you or your Spouse's eligible children who live outside our Service Area may be eligible to enroll if you are required to cover them pursuant to a Qualified Medical Child Support Order.
-Please note that coverage is only limited to Emergency Services, Visiting Member Services and Urgent Care Services provided outside of our Service Area, unless you elect to bring the Dependent within our Service Area to receive covered Services from Plan Providers.
+- 2. You must work or reside inside our Service Area to be eligible for this Plan.
+However, you or your Spouse's eligible children who live outside our Service Area may be eligible to enroll if you are required to cover them pursuant to a Qualified Medical Child Support Order (QMCSO).
+A Dependent who attends school outside of our Service Area and meets the eligibility requirements listed below under Dependents is also eligible for enrollment.
+However, the only covered Services outside of our Service Area are:

+- a.
+Emergency Services;

+- b.
+Urgent Care Services;

+- c.
+Services received in connection with an approved referral, unless you elect to bring the Dependent within our Service Area to receive covered Services; and

+- d.
+Approved Clinical Trials.